Jack Faust (attorney)

 John R. "Jack" Faust (born June 16, 1932) is a retired Portland, Oregon, attorney, television personality and political activist.

 Early life

 Education

 Faust graduated from Jefferson High School in Portland, Oregon in 1949, the University of Oregon in 1953, and graduated first in his class at the University of Oregon Law School in 1958.
 At law school he was Editor-in-chief of the law review and received the Order of the Coif and the Phi Delta Phi Award for Outstanding Graduate Pacific Northwest.

 Military service

-Served in the U.S. Army from 1953–1955 as a Special Agent in the 441st Counterintelligence Corps detachment, Far East Command.
+Served in the U.S. Army from 1953 to 1955 as a Special Agent in the 441st Counterintelligence Corps detachment, Far East Command.

 Career

 Attorney

 A well-known Oregon lawyer, he practiced with Schwabe, Williamson & Wyatt of Portland and retired 2007.
 His practice consisted of corporate, appellate and general law.
 Faust represented public utilities, insurance companies, local baseball teams, public officials, public figures, pro bono clients, and numerous others.
 He served as president of the Multnomah County Bar Association, and vice-president of the Oregon State Bar.
 Faust was selected by his peers for listing in Best Lawyers in America, and Best Lawyers in Portland.
 He is featured as the team's lawyer in the 2014 prize-winning "Battered Bastards of Baseball," a Netflix documentary on the short but colorful life of the Portland Mavericks baseball team.
 Faust was president of the Multnomah Bar Association from 1974 to 1975.